-A key pillar of the digital transformation technology ecosystem without a doubt is the cloud and it’s in this context that the future of the cloud needs to be seen.
+A key pillar of the digital transformation technology ecosystem without a doubt is cloud computing and it’s in this context that the future of the cloud needs to be seen.

 Just like another digital transformation technology ecosystem which we covered in the scope of digital transformation, the Internet of Things, cloud computing is again an umbrella term, with several technologies, components, approaches and types of applications in an increasingly multi-cloud reality.